steveshogren/hugo-blog/content/page/training.md

 if you have the time to pursue it.
 No one can promise how long it will take, but the average for the first three students was roughly 500 hours of "hands on keyboard" work.
-In the grand scheme of things, 500 hours for a new career isn't that much, but not everyone is willing or able to put that much time.
+In the grand scheme of things, 500 hours for a new career isn't that much, but not everyone is willing or able to put in that much time.

 Read through this whole page and get a sense of the structure of the course.
 Each step will make more sense if you understand where it fits in the larger